 When we select a category, we can see the list of products sold for that category.
 And, when we hover on a product, we can see an image of it.

-In just a few steps, we have created a simple dashboard from which any head of department would benefit.
+In just a few steps, we have created a simple dashboard from which any department head would benefit.

 Dashboards in Tableau at General Assembly

 In GA’s Data Analytics course, students get hands-on training with the versatile Tableau platform.
-Create dashboards to solve real-world problems in 1-week, accelerated or 10-week, part-time course formats — on campus and online.
-You can also get a taste in our interactive classes and workshops.
+Students will learn the ins and outs of the data visualization tool and create dashboards to solve real-world problems in 1-week, accelerated or 10-week, part-time course formats — on campus and online.
+You can also get a taste in our interactive tableau training with theseclasses and workshops.

 Samanta Dal Pont is a business intelligence and data analytics expert in retail, eCommerce, and online media.
 With an educational background in software engineer and statistics, her great passion is transforming businesses to make the most of their data.
 Responsible for the analytics, reporting, and visualization in a global organization, Samanta has been an instructor for Data Analytics courses and SQL bootcamps at General Assembly London since 2016.